nickldimartino/battleship-two/README.md

 # Getting Started

-Link to the app hosted on Heroku: https://battleship-two-404cb7137cf0.herokuapp.com/
+Link to the app hosted on Heroku:
+NOTE: Opening this app may bring a webpage up display "safety risk."
+You can bypass this in the details section and "open anyway." https://battleship-two-404cb7137cf0.herokuapp.com/

 # Next Steps